Navigators and General offer their tips for winter

 Whilst ashore outboard motors are far more accessible to thieves, so if you are not able to remove the engine to a safe store, owners should fit the best and most appropriate anti theft devices as a deterrent.
 Failure to fit any anti theft device may invalidate your policy.
 Propellers and other expensive accessories should also be removed or secured.

 The security being offered is a key consideration, as is access to the yard, CCTV coverage and patrols.
 Ideally all should be checked in advance.
 Claims trends that N&G has seen suggest that this winter could be a particularly bad one for outboard motor thefts.
 As a direct result N&G is urging all owners to be extra vigilant and take precautions to prevent becoming a victim of crime, and reduce the risk for your fellow boat owner.

-The freezing temperatures of 2009 may be a distant memory now, but N&G paid out thousands of pounds in frost damage claims to unfortunate and ill prepared owners.
+Freezing temperatures may be a distant memory now, but N&G has paid out thousands of pounds in frost damage claims to unfortunate and ill prepared owners.
 Many owners may not have been as lucky, as this is not a guaranteed extension in cover with all companies.

 If you wait until the temperature drops before thinking about draining water systems or winterising engines it may already be too late.
 The initial laying up plan should be when you (or your yard) follow manufacturer’s guidelines to winterise machinery and water systems.
 Failure to do this will likely invalidate any frost damage cover that you may have.

 It is very important not to let cover lapse over the winter period as there are no days of grace in marine insurance, so if you do not renew your policy in good time your cover ceases.
 So don’t wait until the last minute as many damage, theft or vandalism claims are more likely to occur.